 - 1. Elicit tasks that people would do if they could review and analyze histories of casual interactions. - 2.
-Elicit useful representations that people would create to help them visualize and manipulate these histories. - 3.
-Based on these tasks and visualizations, design and evaluate a tool that let people review these histories effectively.
+Elicit useful representations that people create to help them visualize and manipulate these histories. - 3.
+From these tasks and representations, design and evaluate a tool that lets people review histories effectively.